Skip to main content

 Recommended

-Moon Phase Charging: Carnelian Agate responds well to full moon charging — place it in direct moonlight overnight to cleanse and recharge its energy.
-For creative intention-setting, charge during the waxing moon as energy builds toward the full moon.
-The stone also benefits from earth burial (24 hours) to deeply ground and renew its stabilizing energy.
+Moon Phase Charging: Carnelian Agate takes well to full moon charging.
+Place it in direct moonlight overnight to cleanse and recharge.
+For creative intention-setting, charge during the waxing moon as energy builds.
+Earth burial for 24 hours also works well to ground and renew its stabilizing energy.

 Avoid the following: